 Cade Hildreth: What is the current focus of your own research?

-Dr. Parolini: Currently, my research is focused on understanding the mechanisms of the therapeutic effects of placental stem cells.
+Dr. Parolini: My research is focused on understanding the mechanisms of the therapeutic effects of placental stem cells.
 My group has shown their therapeutic benefit in preclinical models of different diseases with underlying aberrant inflammatory processes, such as fibrosis and autoimmune diseases.
 In particular, we were one of the first groups who showed that these effects are mostly due to paracrine mediators produced by the cells which act on endogenous cells to induce tissue repair and/or regenerations.

 So now, we are also trying to understand which factors are responsible for therapeutic benefit, as we might even envisage a cell-free treatment, that would have the advantage of not only avoiding cell transplantation but could also promote the differentiation of resident stem cells in the damaged tissue.